jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Stories are compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 This moral clarity tells us precisely who the heroes and villains are, and thus lets us commit our emotions.

 We can cherish Romeo and Juliet because we understand their love is beautiful and worth dying for!
-While we also know their families' rivalry is ignorant and stupid.
-We see Luke Skywalker's rebellion is righteous and worth fighting for!
-While Darth Vader's empire because it's hellish and must be destroyed.
+While their families' rivalry is ignorant and stupid.
+We get why Luke Skywalker's rebellion is righteous and worth fighting for!
+And know Darth Vader's empire it's hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, reach for real objects like wands and lightsabers.
-And, of course, the enemy readies their tools and weapons too.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to the the Evil Empire, reach for real objects like wands and lightsabers.

 And that's why we watch Netflix.
 Because we enjoy the drama of discovering if the light or dark side better controls the power of magic, the Force, and, most important, technology.

 But unlike us, the protagonists can't sit back and enjoy the story.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
-While Harry Potter used a wand to defeat Lord Voldemort.
+Harry Potter used a wand to defeat Lord Voldemort.
 And Luke Skywalker used a small ship to destroy the Death Star.

 When people master the levers of power, they overcome antagonists and solve problems.
 And, that is the clear lesson Main Street must learn today.